 - A dangerous structure - please contact our Building Control Section on 01483 444545;

 - Neighbour nuisance issues/boundary and land ownership disputes - these are civil matters that the Council cannot get involved in.
-Further advice on these matters could be obtained from a solicitor or the Citizen's Advice Bureau;
+Further advice on these matters could be obtained from a solicitor or Citizens Advice;

 - Loud noises or other statutory nuisances are dealt with by our Environmental Health Section.
 You can report a noise nuisance here;

 - Fly-tipping - you can report fly tipping and graffiti here;